 This is now an annual tradition.
-As I always mention, while I cover the OHL extensively, I'm a hockey prospect nut in general and as such, have a fair amount of knowledge of the other players available.
+As I always mention, while I cover the OHL extensively, I'm a

 This is looking like such a difficult year to predict at the draft.
 Even within the top two, uncertainty has crept in thanks to the way Kaapo Kakko finished his season.
 And outside of that, the true mysteries begin at number 3.
 So many different scenarios.
 What the Blackhawks do at number 3 will shape the rest of the draft.
 Obviously, this is a down year for the OHL and that is reflected in my mock draft (at least in the earlier picks).
 And from a personal stand point, I must admit that I am not the world's biggest fan of this draft crop, in general.
 I see a lot of potential, but I also see a lot of question marks, even in the projected lottery selections.